 So how does your community hospital measure up?
 One way to find out is to simply call and ask.

-Children's Hospital Colorado's pediatric emergency medicine expertise
+Pediatric emergency medicine expertise

-Know where to locate the closest pediatric emergency specialist
+Know your closest pediatric emergency specialist